Code-Institute-Submissions/artneto-Eshopper_AugResub/README.md

 ### **Typography**

-- The logo, navigation bar, page titles, and buttons are all in the "'Open Sans'" font family.
+- The navigation bar, page titles, and buttons are all in the "'Open Sans'" font family.
 This design has a very become and neutral, yet friendly appearance, and even though the website is dedicated to health and fitness, it just seemed appropriate to employ.
+- And for Logo I decided to apply 'Roboto' to allows letters to take up the space needed to give power aspect to logo.

+### **Colour Scheme**

+The colors used in this project are:
+#(BB390F) - rust
+#(EAE7EA )- platinum
+(D8B34E) - metallic gold
+The combination of these colors gave a very attractive look to the site.